google/open-location-code/TESTING.md

 ### Adding Your Tests

-Simply add a new section to the `.github/workflows/main.yml` file with the appropriate language, and either the native test command or call `bazel test` like the other examples.
+Simply add a new section to the `.github/workflows/main.yml` file with the appropriate language, and either the native test command or call `bazelisk test` like the other examples.
 More information about GitHub actions can be found in the [documentation](https://docs.github.com/en/actions/quickstart).

 ## Bazel version